-An end of year Governance Review was completed in July 2022 with recommendation that an additional HR meeting be added to the schedule for the academic year 2021/22.
+An end of year Governance review was completed in July 2023.
 The new meeting schedule was agreed and the skills matrix was updated.

 The Audit & Compliance Scrutiny Committee is a sub-committee of the main board of governors.
 Its purpose is to consider and manage the Academy financial plan and annual budgets ensuring all funds are used for the purposes of the Academy and in accordance with the terms of the funding agreement, monitor premises and maintenance plan, consider capital expenditure and review and amend health and safety.
 This sub-committee met 4 times during the period.